 Voice technology is currently in the process of leapfrogging over established digital interfaces, but this isn’t a painless transition.
 Computer interfaces, especially the keyboard and mouse, will resist this change.

 The developers of virtual reality headsets have gone to a great deal of effort to create devices that make you feel as if you’re inside the game.
 A mix of accelerometers and sensors react to head movement, sending the data to a processor with plenty of horsepower.

 The resulting wide angled view is rendered in high resolution and has a realistic scrolling parallax, thus generating a world that fools the eye.
 All of the visual elements are in place in this simulated gaming environment, including three-dimensional gaming assets, spatial audio, and enemies with next-gen AI.

 A realistic input controller is the only thing missing.
 Imagine trying to command soldiers to converge at a certain waypoint or flank left.
 Pushing CTR-W or some other finger-twisting keyboard combination just wouldn’t cut it in this scenario.
-Keyboard presses and manic mouse button mashing would break the immersive experience, which is why voice technology is considered a key part of virtual reality.
+Keyboard presses and manic mouse button mashing would break the immersive gaming experience, which is why voice technology is considered a key part of virtual reality.

 You only need to go online or load up a new operating system to gauge where voice technology is going.
 Digital assistants on smartphones tap into the processing power of your device in search of the latest weather conditions and football scores.
 They find the best route to that movie you’ve just bought a ticket for online and play music as a wake-up call.

 On discerning how these software improvements affect gaming, you can see that the software has improved at an exponential rate due to these digital assistants.
-Game software is quicker to train, can recognize accents, and will, in time, be able to react to every nuanced command made in your game.
+Voice recognition game software is quicker to train, can recognize accents, and will, in time, be able to react to every nuanced command made in your game.